47 submissions

 Ceirys blinked… And rolled back her head, bursting into a rumbling, deafening laughter that quite literally rattled his bones and probably flattened some grass around them with its sheer intensity.

-When she got to seven, he finally grasped that she was serious about it and was apparently giving him a grace period… Too bad he didn’t know how long of a…
+When seven rolled around, he finally grasped that she was serious about it and was apparently giving him a grace period… Too bad he didn’t know how long of a…

-Everything finally clicked and he sprung up into a desperate dash towards the trees that were promising at least a theoretical fighting chance.
-He made it maybe a hundred meters – not even a fifth of the way – when he heard a rumble of a dragon standing up.
+Everything finally clicked and he sprung into a desperate dash towards the trees that were promising at least a theoretical fighting chance.
+He made it maybe a hundred meters – not even a fifth of the way – when he heard a rumble.

 “Ready or not, I’m coming!” she yelled, making him glance behind.

-He caught her monstrous form lazily stretching as she warmed up her joints and muscles… before moving towards him.
+He caught her monstrous form lazily stretching as she warmed up her joints and muscles… before giving chase.
 It forced him to push past his limit and speed up out of sheer desperation.

-Fulvio felt the mercilessly approaching quakes, desperate to get any more speed, any more distance.
+Fulvio felt the mercilessly approaching quakes, desperate for any more speed, any more distance.
 The approaching thuds were scaring off the animals hidden along her path, creating a literal stream of rodents fleeing between his legs.
 And that’s when he heard a footfall right behind him.

 The quakes suddenly slowed down.
-They did not disappear but slowed down considerably.
+Not disappeared but got considerably less frequent.
 Daring a look behind, he found Ceirys following less than ten meters behind him, her gait only marginally faster than standing still.
 She grinned at him and nodded, almost ordering him to continue.

-With his only options being giving up, or continuing with this farce, he chose the latter – purely because his pride refused to give up without a fight after he gave a promise, its circumstances notwithstanding.
+With his only options being giving up, or continuing this farce, he chose the latter – purely because his pride refused to give up without a fight after giving a promise, its circumstances notwithstanding.

 And so, he ran.
 As fast as he could, with his tormentor following close behind.
-She let him reach the forest and continued on through the forest undeterred, her massive frame easily bending and breaking the trees he hoped would give him a modicum of cover.
+She let him reach the forest and continued on undeterred, her massive frame easily bending and breaking the trees he hoped would give him a modicum of cover.

-A few minutes later his path was blocked by a small, yet sizeable enough to slow him down river flowing perpendicularly to his path.
-Deciding to run upstream for no particular reason, he continued for a few more minutes before noticing a new sound growing in intensity between Ceirys’s footfalls.
+A few minutes later his path was blocked by a small, yet sizeable river flowing perpendicularly to his path.
+Deciding to run upstream for no reason in particular, he continued for a few more minutes before noticing a new sound growing in intensity between Ceirys’s footfalls.
 Something artificially resembling the hum of the river accompanying them, just far, far more rough and intense.
 A true rumble.
 A rumble of a waterfall.

 “Awwww… And you were doing so good…” He felt the ground tremble when Ceirys squatted behind him.